Thinking of buying a blog, but unsure if it’s going to be a worthwhile investment?

 You won’t eliminate all risk by taking these steps, but you will be much better-positioned to avoid many of the biggest pitfalls.

-If you are interested in learning more about starting a blog, check out my article on passive income blogging.
-I give detailed step-by-step instructions on how to set up your blog, position it for success, and structure it to generate passive income.
+If you are interested in learning more about starting a blog, check out my article on How to Start a Blog From Scratch.

 If you want more great passive income ideas, check out my ultimate beginner’s guide to passive income [25+ strategies that work], where I cover tons of effective strategies that generate passive income.